Wronqa/Wronqa/README.md

 ### Hi there 👋

 I'm Kuba.
 I am a a third-year student of Computer Science at the Kielce University of Technology.
-I specialize in creating web application.
+I specialize in creating web application (front-end and back-end).
 I would like to work as Full Stack web developer.